sagnikc395/.me/README.md

 ## .me

-my dotfiles for wezterm, tmux and emacs managed by chezmoi.
+my dotfiles for ghostty, wezterm and tmux managed by chezmoi.